caseywebdev/react-list/README.md

 ##### scrollTo(index)

 Put the element at `index` at the top of the viewport.
+Note that if you aren't using `type='uniform'` or an `itemSizeGetter`, you will only be able to scroll to an element that has already been rendered.

 ##### scrollAround(index)

 Scroll the viewport so that the element at `index` is visible, but not necessarily at the top.
+The `scrollTo` note above also applies to this method.

 ## Development